anonq115/dynamic-depth-ambient-occlussion/README.md

 ---we most likely also have to portrude the mesh where necessary more too to capture real depth
 --------what if real people had these effects on them?
 -------what about the depth from top to bottom view? looking from up to the subject? do we make something for that too?
+------our eyes captures depth and sees that inward c growth but i dont think cameras see that
+-----maybe simply just make the shape you see from the top view? eagles eye?
 ![liang-tang-end1](https://github.com/anonq115/dynamic-depth-ambient-occlussion/assets/32353565/91f93f32-c207-4f73-9471-29dc63b0f628)
 ![tenten-2](https://github.com/anonq115/dynamic-depth-ambient-occlussion/assets/32353565/ea87baea-113e-4620-89fd-db08ba49a56a)
 ![sdf](https://github.com/anonq115/dynamic-depth-ambient-occlussion/assets/32353565/02a68bb4-7857-4df8-90b2-d38596688c28)